Sharing is caring!

 We found a decreased risk of colorectal cancer in the period 1–10 years after an IBS diagnosis.
 However, in the first 3 months after an IBS diagnosis, the risk of colon cancer was more than eight-fold increased and the risk of rectal cancer was five-fold increased.
 These increased risks are likely to be explained by diagnostic confusion because of overlapping symptomatology.

-This was my point.
 It’s not an inverse relationship, but there is a relationship.

-Without a Colon Cancer diagnosis, I’d guess that almost every single person with Colon Cancer has (or would be told they have) IBS.
+Even when presenting with colorectal cancer symptoms, without a Colon Cancer diagnosis, I’d guess that almost every single person with Colon Cancer has (or would be told they have) IBS.

 But also without a Colon Cancer diagnosis, every single person who has IBS (or told they have it) does not necessarily have Colon Cancer.

-This is why being proactive and getting the appropriate tests is critical.
-Literally, it could be the difference between life and death.
 And in case you want to read more about this, check out Colon Cancer Stage 4.

 Colon Cancer Testing